 However, safely running in the heat does require a bit more preparation and awareness than other times of year.

-Why is it a struggle to run in the heat?
+Why is it so hard to run in the heat?

-Running in high temperatures alone is enough of a challenge by itself, but hot weather often brings a few other conditions that make things feel even worse for runners.
+Running in hot weather alone is enough of a challenge by itself, but these temperatures often bring a few other conditions that make things feel even worse for runners.

 Conditions like these slow us down more than we may expect, as it takes significantly more work for our bodies to maintain our regular pace.

-It’s no secret that our body temperature rises when our heart rate increases and our muscles start pumping, but when this happens in combination with a rise in external temperatures, running begins to feel like a struggle.
+It’s no secret that body temperature rises when heart rate increases, but when this happens in combination with a rise in external temperatures, running begins to feel like an endless struggle.

 How do you run in hot weather?

 In order to be successful (and safe!) with hot weather running, it’s important to take some extra precautions when heading out.
-A few minutes spent preparing for your run will likely greatly pay off in the heat.
+A few minutes spent preparing for your run will likely greatly pay off.
+Educating yourself by learning how to run in heat will not only keep you safe, but make running more enjoyable.

-Here are a few tips to survive hot weather running, stay safe, and make the most of this season outdoors.
+Here are a few tips for running in the heat to help you stay safe, consistent, and make the most of this hot season outdoors.

 Dress for the heat.